-Conaty Park is located on the Bryant University campus in Smithfield, RI.
-Situated adjacent to Sutton Field, the training camp home of the New England Patriots from 1976-2002, the ballpark is named for Bryant alumnus Bill Conaty, class of 1967 and benefactor of the university’s baseball and softball programs.
+Conaty Park is located on the northern edge of the Bryant University campus, adjacent to the school’s other athletic facilities, including Bierne Stadium.
+Situated adjacent to Sutton Field, the site of the New England Patriots’ training camp from 1976-2002, the ballpark is named for Bill (class of 1967) and Sue Conaty, benefactors of the university’s baseball and softball programs.

 Food & Beverage 0

 There are no food or beverage options at Conaty Park.
 Fans are welcome to bring their own items into the ballpark to enjoy during the game.
 This being New England, you can expect to see lots of Dunkin’ coffees on those cold spring afternoons.

 As you might expect at a small ballpark like Conaty Park, there is not an elaborate gameday presentation here at Bryant University.
 If you are a fan who enjoys being able to hear managers barking instructions to their players, the chatter going on down on the field and being able to talk to your neighbors in the stands, you’ll enjoy your time here.

 There’s not much going on at Conaty Park to distract one’s attention from the game.
 Music plays between innings and for the Bulldog hitters, but it’s not turned up too loud.
 There’s a scoreboard in right field that displays basic game information.
 The PA announcer does his job unobtrusively.

 Conaty Park Scoreboard, Photo by Paul Baker, Stadium Journey